fubralimited/MySQL-S3-Backup/README.md

     date.timezone = 'Europe/London'

-Checkout the MySQL-S3-Backup project
+Clone the MySQL-S3-Backup project from GitHub

     cd /root/
     git clone https://github.com/fubralimited/MySQL-S3-Backup.git

 Copy config.template.inc.php to config.inc.php and edit it appropriately.
-As a minimum, you will need to set values for 'gpg_rcpt' (the GPG key recipient) and either set 'gpg_sign' to false or set 'gpg_signer' to the name of the secret key to sign with.
+As a minimum, you will need to set values for 'gpg_rcpt' (the GPG key recipient), the S3 bucket name 's3_bucket', and either set 'gpg_sign' to false or set 'gpg_signer' to the name of the secret key to sign with.
 You may also wish to list particular databases to backup in the db_where variable (default is all.)

     cd MySQL-S3-Backup